msk-access/nucleo_qc/docs/interpretation/fingerprinting.md

 **BAM type:** Collapsed BAM<br>
 **Regions:** MSK-ACCESS-v1_0-curatedSNPs.vcf

-It is a three step process to produce the table: (1) extract SNP genotypes from each sample using `biometrics extract` command and (2) perform a pairwise comparison of all samples to determine sample relatedness using the `biometrics genotype` command.
+It is a two step process to produce the table: (1) extract SNP genotypes from each sample using `biometrics extract` command and (2) perform a pairwise comparison of all samples to determine sample relatedness using the `biometrics genotype` command.
 Please see the biometrics documentation for further documentation on the methods.

 ### Interpretation